rhariskumar3/AndroidPDFPreview/docs/API_Documentation.md

   page alignment during scrolling.
 - **scrollOptimization** (`Boolean`): Optimizes scrolling by skipping bitmap generation during fast scrolls.
 Default: `true`.
 May show blank areas temporarily.
+- **singlePageMode** (`Boolean`): When true, displays only one page at a time in both portrait and landscape orientations, with no visibility of adjacent pages.
+When false, uses the traditional continuous scroll behavior.
+Defaults to false.
+  - **Single Page Mode Behavior**: Automatically constrains scrolling to page boundaries, ensuring users always see exactly one complete page.
+Scrolling gestures will snap to the next or previous page rather than allowing continuous scrolling through partial pages.
+  - **Performance Benefits**: Optimizes rendering by only loading and displaying the current page, reducing memory usage and improving performance for large documents.
+  - **User Experience**: Provides a focused reading experience similar to e-book readers, where each page fills the screen completely without distractions from adjacent pages.
+  - **Navigation**: Scroll handles and page navigation controls automatically adapt to show correct page numbers and disable inappropriate navigation actions.
 - **nightMode** (`Boolean`): Inverts colors for low-light readability.
 Default: `false`.
 Useful for dark themes.
 - **disableLongPress** (`Boolean`): Disables long-press gestures.
 Default: `false`.
 Prevents context